Across cultures and centuries, the healer has symbolized the bridge between the seen and the unseen.

 From a Taoist perspective, all physical, emotional, and mental issues have an energetic component.

-Thus, there must always be a release on the subtle energy body level to facilitate healing and lasting change (even with perceived physical-level problems).
+Thus, there must always be a release on the energetic level to facilitate healing and lasting change (even with perceived physical-level problems).

 From this context, an “emotional release” always has an energetic component, thereby facilitating unconscious healing.